-- E6 Excellent interpersonal and communication skills, with the ability to listen, engage and persuade, and to present complex information in an accessible way to a range of audiences. - D4 Membership of relevant Chartered/professional bodies (including Higher Education Academy). - D5 Ability to plan and organise own workload effectively. - D6 Project Management qualifications and experience (e.g. PRINCE 2). - D7 Ability to work within a team environment.
+E6 Excellent interpersonal and communication skills, with the ability to listen, engage and persuade, and to present complex information in an accessible way to a range of audiences.

+E7 Ability to work within a research team

 Application Procedure

 Applicants are required to complete an application form including the name of three referees who will be contacted before interview without further permission, unless you indicate that you would prefer otherwise.
 Applicants should also submit a Curriculum Vitae and a covering letter detailing the knowledge, skills and experience you think make you the right candidate for the job.
 Applicants should also complete the Equal Opportunities Monitoring Form.